whatisyourname0/whatisyourname0/README.md

 <br/>

 <br /><br />
-I'm currently a member in GDSC yonsei
+Currently a member in GDSC yonsei.

 ---